-In this article, we'll run through seven essential rules to know if you're planning on bringing your guns with you.
+In this article, we'll run through seven essential rules to know if you plan on bringing your guns.
 We'll also touch on the local state laws of California and Texas.

 Remember, it's always your responsibility to understand the law.
 Always double-check the rules of your destination and those of the states you pass through.

 Also, be sure to check if any regulations or laws have changed since the last time you traveled.
 Laws are always evolving and adapting.